-• The pressure relief valve located on the boiler is starting to discharge water onto the floor.
-There are a few common characteristics to look for when this happens...
+The pressure relief valve located on the boiler is starting to discharge water onto the floor.
+Here are a few common causes to look for when this happens...

-• If the system is using a plain steel expansion tank, it may be waterlogged.
-If this happens, when the boiler fires and heats the water, the expanding water has no place to go causing the pressure in the boiler to rise rapidly.
+1. If the system is using a plain steel expansion tank, it may be waterlogged.
+If this happens, when the boiler fires and heats the water, the expanding water has no place to go, causing the pressure in the boiler to rise rapidly.
 Thus the relief valve discharges.

-• If the system has a diaphragm-style expansion tank, the tank may have lost its air charge.
-When that happens, the tank loses its air cushion and like with steel tank, the heated water expands with no place to, causing the pressure to build beyond the relief valve's setting.
+2. If the system has a diaphragm-style expansion tank, the tank may have lost its air charge.
+When that happens, the tank loses its air cushion and as with the steel tank, the heated water expands with no place to go, causing the pressure to build beyond the relief valve's setting.

-• If the boiler has a tankless coil, it may have developed a pinhole in the coil.
+3. If the boiler has a tankless coil, it may have

+developed a pinhole in the coil.
 Once that happens, the higher-pressure city water enters into the heating system and over-pressurizes the boiler's relief valve setting.

-• The pressure-reducing value may have sediment built up on its seat, preventing it from closing.
-When that happens, city make-up water is allowed to enter the system and eventually over-pressurizes the boiler relief value setting.
+4. The pressure-reducing valve may have sediment built up on its seat, preventing it from closing.
+When that happens, city make-up water is allowed to enter the system and eventually over-pressurizes the boiler relief valve setting.

-• The boiler's aquastat may be faulty.
-When this happens, the boiler continues to fire creating excessive water temperatures and increasing the amount of expansion that takes place when system water is heated.
-This excessive volume of water exceeds the expansion tanks capabilities and causes the relief valve to discharge.
-These are only a few of the problems that we will encounter this Fall when the heating season returns.
+5. The boiler's aquastat may be faulty.
+When this happens, the boiler continues to fire, creating excessive water temperatures and increasing the amount of expansion that takes place when system water is heated.
+This excessive volume of water exceeds the expansion tank's capabilities and causes the relief valve to discharge.